mohamadadithya/countriesery/README.md

-# Micawber Boilerplate
+# Countriesery

-Micawber is a Sveltekit boilerplate includes Tailwindcss, Postcss, Autoprefixer and Svelte-Meta-Tags.

-## Setup
-npm install <br>
-npm run dev
+Countriesery is a website about countries information.